R4j4n/NepaliBERT/README.md

 # Training procedure

 Nepali-Bert was trained on 67 lakhs line of raw Nepali text data.
-The fianl data set was formed by combaining [A LARGE SCALE NEPALI TEXT CORPUS](https://ieee-dataport.org/open-access/large-scale-nepali-text-corpus) and [Oscar](https://oscar-corpus.com/) dataset.
+The final data set was formed by combining [A LARGE SCALE NEPALI TEXT CORPUS](https://ieee-dataport.org/open-access/large-scale-nepali-text-corpus) and [Oscar](https://oscar-corpus.com/) dataset.
 Final version training datset after complete preprocessing contains each sentence at each line:

 ```